neha05singh/Hypotheses-Testing-Case-Study/README.md

 The data set contains the order number, 1 through 12, and the price quotes by Mary and Barry for each order.
 Each row in the data set is the same order.
 Thus, Mary and Barry produced quotes for the same orders.

-AnalytixLabs, Website: www.analytixlabs.co.in Email: info@analytixlabs.co.in phone: +91-95-55-219007
-BUSINESS PROBLEM-3:
+**BUSINESS PROBLEM-3:**
-BACKGROUND: The New Life Residential Treatment Facility is a NGO that treatsteenagers who have shown signs of mental illness.
+_BACKGROUND:_ The New Life Residential Treatment Facility is a NGO that treatsteenagers who have shown signs of mental illness.
 It provides housing and supervision of teenagers who are making the transition from psychiatric hospitals back into the community.
 Because many of the teenagers were severely abused as children and have been involved with the juvenile